-- i. to promote and preserve competition; - ii. to promote the interests of the residents and consumers of Bermuda; - iii. to promote the development of the Bermudian economy, Bermudian employment and Bermudian ownership; - iv. to promote innovation; and - v. to fulfil any additional functions specified by sectoral legislation.
+- to promote and preserve competition; - ii. to promote the interests of the residents and consumers of Bermuda; - iii. to promote the development of the Bermudian economy, Bermudian employment and Bermudian ownership; - iv. to promote innovation; and - v. to fulfil any additional functions specified by sectoral legislation.

 To date, the RA has been mandated to regulate the Electronic Communications and Electricity sectors.
 The RA is due to receive certain further responsibilities pursuant to Part 3 of the Submarine Cables Communications Act 2020 (the "SCCA") once the SCCA is brought into force, which will be expected during the course of this Work Plan.
+The work associated with the SCCA is expected to full funded by applicant fees, which will be set by the Government of Bermuda.